 The exhibition LEVEL GREEN in Autostadt Wolfsburg introduced me first in a differently drastic way into the concept of sustainability.
 People could learn, by answering some questions about how they lived, how big their own impact on the earth was.
-To maintain my lifestyle from back then, it would need 1.8 planets Earth.
-This changed my idea on how to live responsibly a lot.
+To maintain my lifestyle from back then, it would need 1.8 planet Earth.
+This changed my idea of how to live responsibly a lot.

-In the last years I changed my ideas of how to life in many ways:
+In the last years I changed my ideas of how to live in many ways:

 I cleaned my whole flat of things I didn’t like or needed any more.
-It took me three days to clean my basement from packages, cables and technical waste, which I acquired over the period of 10 years.
+It took me three days to clean my basement from packages, cables, and technical waste, which I acquired over a period of 10 years.

 I scanned most of my documents into digital form and recycled the paper.

-Recently I counted all my possessions: I own 2486 items, which is a fourth of the amount an European person owns on average (10000 items).
+Recently I counted all my possessions: I own 2486 items, which is a fourth of the amount a European person owns on average (10000 items).
 I counted everything, from my wardrobe to dental brushes.
-356 items in my bedroom, 242 items in my corridor, 68 items in my bathroom and 1820 items in my living room and kitchen.
+356 items in my bedroom, 242 items in my corridor, 68 items in my bathroom, and 1820 items in my living room and kitchen.

-I changed my relationship to consumption.
+I changed my relationship with consumption.
 Quality over quantity.
 I buy mostly natural things, made out of natural materials.
-I learned to find passion in nice and crafty things (I bought a Traveler’s Notebook and a Laguiole en Aubrac knife).
-I try to buy less physical books, though I still love them.
+I learned to find the passion for nice and crafty things (I bought a Traveler’s Notebook and a Laguiole en Aubrac knife).
+I try to buy fewer physical books, though I still love them.
 My rule for books is: They need to be designed with love and care or I’ll buy them as ebooks.

 I deleted a lot of apps from my digital devices.
 Less distraction, fewer push messages.
-By deinstalling most social media apps, I’m less likely to surf on social media and form bad habits.
+By uninstalling most social media apps, I’m less likely to surf social media and form bad habits.